 “Too many commitments?”

-“It’s odd,” Maggie nodded with a grin, “I get the same feeling with Bug....”
+“It’s odd,” she nodded with empathy, “I get the same feeling with Bug ...”

 Conor could hear the back of his brain screaming, Bloody hell.
 More time!
 I need MORE BLOODY TIME!